MySQL CASE Statement

 - The

-statement to compare the country of the customer to determine the shipping period.
-If the customer locates inUSA
+CASEstatement to compare the country of the customer to determine the shipping period.
+If the customer locates inUSA, the shipping period is2-day shipping.
+If the customer is inCanada, the shipping period is3-day shipping.
+The customers from other countries have5-day shipping.

 The following flowchart demonstrates the logic of determining shipping period.